paulidzko/recipe-book-template/desserts/vegan_chocolate-cherry_cake.md

 ## Ingredients

 - 450 g flour
-- 360 g suggar
+- 360 g sugar
 - 70 g cacao
 - 1 pack of baking pulver
-- 2 packs of vanilla suggar
+- 2 packs of vanilla sugar
 - 1 dash of salt
 - 170 g of rape oil
 - 2 glasses of cherries (sour), 350 g each

-## How to:
+## Instructions

 1. heat the oven to 170 °C
 2. butter the forms & let the cherries dry a little